magister-api/docs/source/installation.rst

 The next thing you should do after installing the Magister 6 API is set your encryption key to a random string.

 Typically, this string should be 32 characters long.
-The key can be set in the .env environment file.
+The key can be set in your PHP environment.
 The Magister 6 API ships with a function to generate a secure encryption key.
 Use the following function to generate a 32 characters long secure encryption key:

 .. code-block:: php